bmc/grizzled-ruby/index.md

 It can be built as a gem, but the gem isn't (yet) public.

+This library contains a variety of potentially useful modules, including:

+* An include file preprocessor
+* A variable-substitution library reminiscent of Python's `StringTemplate` module
+* A directory-walking API

 ## To build

 First, ensure that you have both `rubygems` and `rake` installed.
 Then: